MicrosoftDocs/Devices-docs/surface-hub/surface-hub-roadmap.md

 - Surface Hub 3
 ---

-# Navigate the Microsoft 365 Roadmap: Surface Hub and Microsoft Teams Rooms
+# Navigate the Microsoft 365 Roadmap: Surface Hub and Microsoft Teams Rooms on Windows

-Surface Hub, combined with Microsoft Teams Rooms, offers a powerful collaboration solution for businesses.
-However, with numerous updates and new features being rolled out regularly, staying current can be daunting.
+Surface Hub, combined with Teams Rooms, offers a powerful collaboration solution for businesses.
+And with ongoing updates and new features being rolled out regularly, staying current can be daunting.
 The Microsoft 365 Roadmap serves as a comprehensive guide to navigate these changes.
 Whether you’re an IT professional planning future deployment, a business leader strategizing for upcoming changes, or simply curious about new features, the roadmap provides the insights you need.

 ## Go directly to the Roadmap for Microsoft Teams Rooms on Windows